jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/30 - Rousseaus People.md

 ## Freeing Cinderella

 “Extras are born free; and everywhere they are in chains.”
 That’s paraphrasing Jean-Jacques Rousseau, who wrote that in 1762.
 Was Rosseau the King of France?
 He wasn’t.
-Was her richest man in England?
+Was he the richest man in England?
 Absolutely not.
 Rousseau was a poor writer who copied sheets of music to make the rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility’s many banquets and balls.
 This was the image of opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the the fairy tale, the extras didn’t have a fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and wondered what it looked like through a telescope.
 The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only noble people had the “divine right to rule”.